Commissioner (film): Production

-Most of the film was shot extensively in and around Kozhikode and its outskirts.
-Most of the scenes were shot in the same locations as that of Ekalavyan (1993).
+Most of the film was shot extensively in Kozhikode and its outskirts.
+Most scenes were shot in the same locations as that of Ekalavyan (1993).

 Release

-Commissioner was released in April 1994 coinciding the Vishu festivals.
+Commissioner was released in April 1994 coinciding with the Vishu festivals.

 Reception

-The film became a major commercial success in Kerala box office.
-The film was also dubbed into Tamil and Telugu, both versions were box office success.
+The film became a major commercial success at the Kerala box office.
+It was also dubbed into Tamil and Telugu, and both versions were box office successes.
 The Telugu version, Police Commissioner, the most successful among the two, ran for more than 100 days in Andhra Pradesh, which was also a success in Karnataka.

-Ashish Rajadhyaksha and Paul Willemen in the book Encyclopedia of Indian Cinema wrote "Suresh Gopi's performance, embodying the fascist machismo of the honest and committed police officer, made him a Malayalam superstar."
+Ashish Rajadhyaksha and Paul Willemen in the book Encyclopedia of Indian Cinema write, "Suresh Gopi's performance, embodying the fascist machismo of the honest and committed police officer, made him a Malayalam superstar."

 Legacy and sequels

-The characters Bharathchandran IPS and Mohan Thomas portrayed by Suresh Gopi and Ratheesh are considered to be the most iconic characters in Malayalam film industry.
+The characters Bharathchandran IPS and Mohan Thomas, portrayed by Suresh Gopi and Ratheesh, are considered iconic characters in the Malayalam film industry.

 A sequel to this film, Bharathchandran I.P.S., was released in 2005, directed by Renji Panicker himself, which was also a commercial success.
 A crossover film titled The King & the Commissioner was released in 2012, but became a box office failure.